CDH-SC/WholeEarthBookCatalog/dockerized_webapp/README.md

   ```
   $ npm install -g polymer-cli
   $ bower install
-  $ polymer test
   ```

   Finally to run the test run:
   `$ polymer test`

+  `polymer test` only logs if a test fails by default, to show a log for each test ran use:

+  `$ polymer test --expanded`

-  You may need to use `sudo` if you run into permission issues.
+  You may need to use `sudo` before each command if you run into permission issues.
   If you run into any issues with the polymer-cli email me at vmcqiunn@email.sc.edu

   Currently, we don't have a browser set up with docker to run the tests with selenium hence testing locally.